zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

 News
 ======
+- [04/2023] One paper was published on the WWW '23 Companion: Companion Proceedings of the ACM Web Conference 2023
 - [02/2023] Our system won the 2nd place (in Spanish and Italian) on the SemEval 2023 Shared Task 3.
 - [12/2022] One paper was published on the International Journal of Machine Learning and Cybernetics.
 - [11/2022] One paper was accpeted by MediaEval 2022 Working Notes Processdings.